Bankruptcy and Taxes

 • 5) The debtor passes the “240-day rule,” which means that the income tax debt either must have been assessed by the IRS at least 240 days before the bankruptcy filing, or has not have been assessed yet.

 If you are considering debt relief solutions, including filing for bankruptcy, and you have a tax debt, call our Bankruptcy attorneys to help you determine if any of your tax debt can be reduced or discharged completely.
-Our expert Dothan bankruptcy attorneys at Boles Holmes White are ready to help you get the most protection available under the law, and guide you through the process.
+Our expert Dothan bankruptcy and tax attorney at Boles Holmes White are ready to help you get the most protection available under the law, and guide you through the process.
 Call us at 334-366-6086, or email us for your consultation.

 SPEAK TO AN ATTORNEY

-Firm Featured On
+Featured On